C-Saunders/google-analytics-v4-report-flattener-js/README.md

 Converts Google Analytics API v4 reports to flat/delimited data.

 This is a wrapper around [this Rust package](https://crates.io/crates/ga-v4-flattener).
+Credit to [Neon](https://github.com/neon-bindings/neon) for doing the hard work for the Rust-Node bindings.

 ### `toDelimited(data: string, delimiter: string): Array<string>`
 ```ts